kucab2345/AirBNBClone/README.md

 # CS5530Project

 To use our database, run the Java code and follow the in console instructions.
-The user to login with is to try is "joey" with password "music" Don't put the quotes in when typing them in the console.
+The user to login with is "joey" with password "music" Don't put the quotes in when typing them in the console.
 Otherwise making a new user is an easy way to test the functionality.
 Housing ID 136 has some availability dates to use.